 We are mindful that children are kept safe from terrorist and extremist material when accessing the internet in schools.
-All schools in the County have Smoothwall filtering and monitoring systems in place for this and other potentially risky content.
-Our named member of SLT, Fiona Day, who is a Deputy Designated Safeguarding Lead will review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
-Online safety is continually emphasised in line with of Keeping Children Safe in Education, September 2023 and DfE 'Teaching Online Safety in Schools', January 2023.
+All maintained schools in the County have Smoothwall filtering and monitoring systems in place for this and other potentially risky content.
+Our named member of SLT who is a Designated/Deputy Safeguarding Lead will review these records regularly to see whether it links up with other safeguarding concerns about particular individuals.
+Online safety is continually emphasised in line with of Keeping Children Safe in Education, September 2024 and DfE 'Teaching Online Safety in Schools', January 2023.
 Teaching online safety in schools - GOV.UK (www.gov.uk)

-Other themes are addressed through our school curriculum, policies, PSHE and RHSE programmes, assemblies, outside visitors and trainers.
+Other themes are addressed through our school curriculum, policies, PSHE, RSE and Health Education programmes, assemblies, outside visitors and trainers.
 These may be part of our typical, planned curriculum or in response to issues arising in school, the community or nationally.